camdowney/neutro/README.md

 ## Documentation
 ### render()
 The render function accepts two primary arguments: a target element and the node(s) to render.
-Nodes may be represented as a function, object, plain HTML in string format, or an array containing any combination of these types.
+Nodes may be represented as components (functions), objects, text content, or arrays containing any combination of these types.
 Note that render() should only be called once per page, at the root of where you wish to begin implementing reactive data (generally the 'body' element).

-The below code appends an empty div to the body of an HTML document.
-Note that the tag property may either be a standard HTML tag or a component function.
+The below code appends an empty div (object format) to the body of an HTML document.
+Note that the 'tag' property may either be a standard HTML tag or a component name.

 ```js
 render(document.body, { tag: 'div' })
 ```

 ### store()
-Component functions receive a custom 'store' property by default.
+Components receive a custom 'store' property by default.
 Render stores are similar to React's useState hook—they accept a default value and will trigger re-renders when modified.
 However, to negate the need for a separate setter function, stores return a single accessor object (inspired by SolidJS signals) for both updating and retrieving their values.
 And for changes that do not automatically trigger re-renders (those pesky arrays!), stores contain a "signal" function that will force one.

 The below code creates a new store and initializes its value to 0.
 This value can then be accessed and updated to trigger re-renders.
 Note that stores must be interacted with through their 'value' property.